elgrons/Capstone/capstone-proposal.md

-Name of Student: Eliot Gronstal 4.28.23
+Name of Student:

+  Eliot Gronstal 4.28.23

 Name of Project:

+  Tip Tracker

 Project's Purpose or Goal: (What will it do for users?)

 List the absolute minimum features the project requires to meet this purpose or goal: